tstout/sys-loader/README.md

 clojure -M:sys-loader -A:service-1:service-2:service-n
 ```
 This composition of dependencies is a tenet of cli-deps.
 Simple, powerful, interesting.
 The term service here is abstract.
 It is not meant to imply a web service accepting http requests.
 It could be this, but not necessarily.
 Each dependency listed after the sys-loader alias given above, is assumed to contain a module.edn resource file containing the init function needed to initialize the module.
 The EDN file can also contain a list of dependencies.
 The sys-loader implementation will do a topological sort to invoke the init functions in the appropriate order.
-The cli-deps tooling can be combined with other compatible tools such as [depstar](https://github.com/seancorfield/depstar) to create uberjars for convenient deployment which does not require cli-deps at runtime.
+The cli-deps tooling can create uberjars for convenient deployment which does not require cli-deps at runtime.

 An example module.edn file:
 ```clojure